Your Product Analysis:

 Where to Use

-Do not apply Chlorpyrifos 4E to bodies of water and do not apply to crops where bees are foraging.
+Do not apply to bodies of water and do not apply to crops where bees are foraging.
 Some vegetation requires soil treatments so that the insecticide is not directly applied to the foliage of the plants.
-Always read the product label to be sure where to apply the solution.

 When to Use

-Chlorpyrifos 4E can be applied at various times depending on the crop.
+This product can be applied at various times, depending on the crop.
 This insecticide is ideal for farmers to protect crops from being destroyed by various insects.

 For most crops, do not apply more than 3 to 4 times a year and wait at least 7 to 10 days before reapplying when treating areas with heavy infestations.